jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Make My Server Public

-By default, you will be running a private server and need to [read these instructions](#running-a-private-server) to have others connect to you in this mode.
+By default, you will be running a Private Server and need to [read these instructions](#running-a-private-server) to have others connect to you in this mode.

 When making your server public, you should see a confirmation message saying whether your server has registered successfully.
 If not, and you leave your server running, it will keep trying to register until a free slot becomes available.